 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
-To be in Peru for less than 90 days, you do not need to apply for a visa before you arrive.
-It is your responsibility to keep up-to-date about student visa requirements for Peru, and if required, to apply for and receive a visa from a Peruvian consulate or embassy in a timely manner.
+It is your responsibility to keep up-to-date about student visa requirements for Peru, and anything changes regarding the information below, to apply for and receive a visa from a Peruvian consulate or embassy in a timely manner.
 Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.